compose-regexp/compose-regexp.js/README.md

 # compose-regexp.js

-A set of functions to build and compose complex regular expressions in JavaScript.
+Build and compose *maintainable* regular expressions in JavaScript.

-The goal of this library is to enable advanced RegExp users to write maintainable lexers and parsers.
-A reasonable understanding of the parsing model of regexps is a prerequisite.
+Regular expressions don't do justice to regular grammars.

+- The regular grammar/language formalism is all about [expression composition](https://en.wikipedia.org/w/index.php?title=Regular_language&oldid=748009543#Formal_definition).
+- Yet RegExps were designed as a [write-only syntax for command line tools](https://en.wikipedia.org/w/index.php?title=Regular_expression&oldid=762174774#History) like `ed` and `grep`.
+- Building large expressions from smaller, abstracted patterns is not possible using RegExp literals.

+This makes complex RegExps hard to read, debug and modify...

+`compose-regexp` to the rescue!

+It doesn't make regular grammars more powerful, they are still [fundamentally limited](https://en.wikipedia.org/w/index.php?title=Chomsky_hierarchy&oldid=762040114#The_hierarchy), but since they are ubiquitous, we may as well have better tooling to implement them...

 ## Usage